yvesgurcan/www/README.md

-Written from scratch in HTML and CSS (with the help of the SASS pre-processor) and a dash of JavaScript.
+Written from scratch in HTML, CSS/SASS, and a dash of JavaScript.

 ### Development